martin-ng/zero-yoe/README.md

 1. User will see a list of entry-level positions specifically in the US.

-2. User should only see job postings that were made within 1 week.
+2. User should only see recent job postings that were made within 1 week.

 3. The front-end querying jobs from the back-end must not exceed 200 ms.